MrRubberDucky/Homelab/README.md

 # Hello.

+> [!WARNING]
+> This repository is updated *very* rarely.
+Stuff changes a lot and any changes done here are usually manual so unless I really wanna correct something, it may sit outdated for months.

 These fancy files and other knick-knacks power rubberverse.xyz and my home network overall.

 Feel free to roam through them and do things with them.